Fanthoni/metroOne_webapp/README.md

     /favourite-write.js      # Backend of pressing the like button to a store.
     /firebase_api_metro1.js  # Firebase API for the app's database /login.js                # user authentication script
-    /menu.js                 # Javascript file for the menu's functionality and animation /profile.js              # Javascript file for profile DOM manipulation /res.js                  #
+    /main.js                 # Set the current logged in UID to local storage /menu.js                 # Javascript file for the menu's functionality and animation /profile.js              # Javascript file for profile DOM manipulation /res.js                  #
-    /searchbar.js            # Store search functionality of the serachbar /store.js                # Listens to which store is being requested from the event /write.js                # write a new store information to the datbase
+    /searchbar.js            # Store search functionality of the serachbar /store-list-dom.js       # DOM manipulation file for store-list /store.js                # Listens to which store is being requested and from which event /write.js                # write a new store information to the datbase

 ├── styles                   # Folder for styles